ANNOUNCEMENT/$5M Seed Round

 We needed something that could learn continuously from signals rather than requiring explicit documentation.
 Coding taste is too granular and too dynamic to maintain manually.

-The future of coding is personal, a coding agent that observes how you ship, then ships like you.
+The future of coding is personal, a coding agent that observes how you ship and then ships like you.

 //The Architecture: Neuro-Symbolic AI